biswajeet-g/Piezoelectric-Energy-Harvesting/Foundation/README.md

 ### g.
 Tape Casting
 - the solution is added over the doctor blade, which controls film thickness, surface smoothness and uniformity.

+## Role of BCZT Ceramic in PVDF Matrix
+- It improves surface charge polarization.
+- It leads to the consequent enhancement of dielectric polarization behaviour.
+- Reduction in leakage current.